DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 character makes a Save, they draw a Check against their own TC and apply their relevant Attribute Modifier.
 The Attribute and DR are explicitly set by the initiating effect and cannot be altered.
-If the effect forcing a Save is a Power, the DR is 3 minus half of the initiator's relevant Skill modifier.
+If the effect forcing a Save is a Power, the DR is 3 minus half of the initiator's relevant Skill Modifier.
 Saves may still have consequences even on a success, as specified by the initiating effect.

 ### In Combat